-It is estimated that, each year around 2 million carers cease caring and another 2 million begin so there is by no means a ‘static’ population of carers.
+It is estimated that, each year around 2 million carers begin caring and another 2 million cease to be carers, so there is by no means a ‘static’ population of carers.
 Hillingdon Carers make a lot of effort to engage with those new to caring roles as we know that getting the right information at the right time can save you a significant amount of stress and anxiety as you adapt to caring, or as your caring role changes.

-Hillingdon Carers High Street Advice Centre in Uxbridge carries a broad range of information that is of interest to carers and we have a series of carer Fact Sheets that give brief information covering a growing range of topics.
+Hillingdon Carers Advice Centre in the High Street, Uxbridge carries a broad range of information that is of interest to carers and we have a series of carer Fact Sheets that give brief information covering a growing range of topics.
 We also carry out regular outreach to community centres, GP practices, information fairs and hospitals to bring that information out to you.

 The London Borough of Hillingdon has also launched a new website which will help you to find information on all aspects of care and support services.
 Have a look at Connect to Support website

 Hillingdon's LeisureLink card provides a discount to concessionary groups at leisure centres and library facilities.